chenxingqiang/secret-learn/doc/modules/manifold.rst

 countries.

 There exist two types of MDS algorithm: metric and non-metric.
-In jax-sklearn, the class :class:`MDS` implements both.
+In secret-learn, the class :class:`MDS` implements both.
 In metric MDS, the distances in the embedding space are set as close as possible to the dissimilarity data.
 In the non-metric version, the algorithm will try to preserve the order of the distances, and